GERD, Barrett’s Esophagus, and the Link to Esophageal Cancer

 What is the link between GERD and esophageal cancer?

 The simple answer – Barrett’s esophagus.
-Barrett’s esophagus is a more advanced complication of GERD that causes cancer to develop.
+A more advanced complication of GERD, Barrett’s esophagus, causes cancer to develop.
 It’s caused by repeated damage – typically for five or more years – to the esophageal lining, or “mucosa,” from stomach acid, explains Dr. Foster.

 This long-term irritation causes what’s known as metaplasia and dysplasia – or abnormal changes to the cells – which promotes cancer growth.